jillesca/ncpeek/README.md

 ## Installation

-For CLI or API you can use `ncpeek` via pip.
+For CLI or API you can install `ncpeek` via pip.[See Details on pypi.](https://pypi.org/project/ncpeek/)

 ```bash
  pip install ncpeek
 ```

-To add a custom parser or work directly with the code see [Development](#development)
+To add a custom parser or work directly with the code [see Development.](#development)

 > `ncpeek` was developed on Python 3.11, consider using a virtual or dedicated environment when use it.